minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 10. Our existing table is about 1111 blocks, and we’d like to update about 10 percent of it at a time.
 (On a larger table, you’d likely use a much smaller percentage to avoid locking too much of the table at a time.)
-So we’ll break it up into chunks that are 100 blocks or thereabouts in size:
+So we’ll break it up that about 100 blocks in one chunk.

    ```
    <copy>